luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 title: Set up a media server with Jellyfin, Sonarr and Radarr
 author: David Luévano
 lang: en
 summary: How to set up a media server with Jellyfin, Sonarr and Radarr, on Arch.
-With qBitTorrent and Jackett with flaresolverr also.
+With qBitTorrent, Jackett, flaresolverr and Bazarr, too.
 tags: server
 	tools
 	code